markrcote/mrmrcote/content/posts/osmc-usb-remote-codes.md

 date: 2019-05-06T21:56:43-04:00
 ---

-The last Raspberry PI that I bought (the one that powers my [ledweb](/blog/2018/05/16/ledweb/) setup) came with a remote control intended for media servers, one of the
+The last Raspberry Pi that I bought (the one that powers my [ledweb](/blog/2018/05/16/ledweb/) setup) came with a remote control intended for media servers, one of the
 [official OSMC remotes](https://osmc.tv/store/product/osmc-remote-control/).